Dinesh-Kalamegam/ucl-cs-foi-react/README.md

 **LIVE WEBSITE AT** : [https://dinesh-kalamegam.github.io/ucl-cs-foi-react/](https://dinesh-kalamegam.github.io/ucl-cs-foi-react/)

 My first application created in order to learn React.js.
+The application the react-chartjs-2 library to create the charts

 It's still a work in progress but a fair amount of the website functionality has been done and it's useable